lekuelc/bodylandmarks_objectdetection_kinematicanalysis/readme.md

 ## 🙏 Contributions

 - **Pull requests:** Contributions are welcome!
 If you have improvements or fixes, please submit a pull request.
-- **Suggestions:** Ideas for new features or changes are also appreciated—feel free to open an issue.
+- **Suggestions:** Ideas for new features or changes are also appreciated.
+Feel free to open an issue.

 ---